KikodaCode/kikoda-cdk-constructs/API.md

 - *Type:* <a href="#@kikoda/cdk-constructs.IDeploymentBranch">IDeploymentBranch</a>[]

-An interface representing the configutation for each branch and its related stage.
+An interface representing the configuration for each branch and its related stage.

 ---